roman-milk/roman-milk.github.io/a-night-of-unconditional-submission.md

  I moaned loudly, "Oh yes, that feels so good."

  Mike went behind me, and I felt his stiff cock between my ass cheeks.
 I stiffened briefly; waiting for the pain I knew would follow.
 "Are you ready for me to take your last cherry?"
-Report_Story #4